 As production draws to a close and you’re making final tweaks to trailers, visual-effects clips and the soundtrack, you can use Dropbox’s time-based comments feature to tie your feedback on audio and video files to specific spots on their timelines.
 You can scrub through 1080p video previews with thumbnails and audio previews with waveform, and your team can jump to the exact second you’re referring to.
 You can request feedback and get approvals on last-minute edits without emailing files back and forth.

 Wondering if your hard drive can keep up with all your files?
-With Smart Sync you can access every file stored in your Dropbox account and in shared folders – on your hard drive or in the cloud – from your desktop without using all your hard drive space.
+With Dropbox you can access every file stored in your account and in shared folders – on your hard drive or in the cloud – from your desktop without using all your hard drive space.
 You can write notes and make tweaks and edits that are saved in real time from anywhere.

 With final approvals in hand, the film is ready to make its debut on the film festival circuit.
 You can deliver your final cut quickly, easily and securely using Dropbox Transfer.